scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 These libraries can inspire the development of libraries for other domains.

 The contents of the libraries can be divided into two categories.
-One subset of libraries supports carrying out dictation about science in the markdown cells of Jupyter notebooks while the other subset supports writing scientific Python in code cells.
+One subset of libraries supports carrying out dictation about science in the Markdown cells of Jupyter notebooks while the other subset supports writing scientific Python in code cells.
 While some code is specific to Jupyter, such as line and cell magics, most of the voice-triggered snippets can be used in Markdown files and Python scripts that are being edited in Jupyter Lab.

 ### Libraries for Markdown cells